-Join Justin Seeley for an in-depth discussion in this video Searching for jobs on LinkedIn, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Searching for jobs on LinkedIn, part of Learning LinkedIn (2015).

 - LinkedIn is probably one of the largest and most active job boards in the entire world.
 Therefore, it's the best place for you to post your online resume and to search for a job.
 In this movie, I'll walk you through the process for finding jobs on LinkedIn.
 First thing we want to do is go up here to the top in the search bar, and we can drop this down, and we can simply choose jobs.
 From here, I can type up things like keywords such as graphic designer.
 Then, I can click on the search box.
 Once I click on that, it's going to return a list of all of the jobs that correspond to this.